outdoorguy24/Unbound/README.md

 ##Advanced Features
 - Notifications
-- Able to block the uninstallation of this app when a block is active
+- Able to block the uninstallation of this app when a block is active# Unbound